Durwood J. Zaelke

 Director of Programs, INECE Secretariat

 Meredith Reeves Koparova is the director of programs at the INECE Secretariat.
 In this position, Meredith acts as a consultant responsible for the day-to-day project management of the Secretariat.
-Meredith’s work areas include communicating the importance of compliance with new and existing environmental law with climate co-benefits, designing performance measurement indicators to improve the efficiency of environmental compliance programs, and strengthening governance of fresh water resources.
+Meredith’s work areas include communicating the importance of compliance with new and existing environmental law with climate co-benefits, designing performance measurement indicators to improve the efficiency of environmental compliance programs, and facilitating INECE’s Seaport Environmental Security Network.
+She also works on coordination among regional networks and on INECE’s broader communication strategy.
 She has published articles in a number of INECE materials, and in Water International.

 Meredith is a founder and former Co-chair of the Washington DC Committee of Water For People and serves on the Board of Directors of Write to Change, a community literacy non-profit.
 She holds a MS in Agricultural Policy from Tufts University and a BA in environmental studies and biology from Middlebury College.